 - Pomegranates — My wife’s new food craze is easting the seeds of two pomegranates each day.
 And you know what, her cholesterol dropped to the lowest level of her life.
 Pomegranates contain tons of fiber that shuttles cholesterol out of the blood and reduces plaque buildup, and antioxidants that protect the arteries from damage.
 Studies also show this fruit triggers the body’s production of nitric oxide, which helps to keep your blood flowing and your arteries open!

 - Red Wine — A glass or two per day of red wine is said to cut your risk of heart attack and stroke by as much as 50%.
 What’s more, arterial plaque buildup is reduced over 30% in those who consume the beverage daily.
-Aside from being high in resveratrol and antioxidants, red wine (like pomegranates) also stimulates the body’s production of nitric acid.
+Aside from being high in resveratrol and antioxidants, red wine (like pomegranates) also stimulates the body’s production of nitric oxide.

 - Turmeric — Curcumin, an active component of turmeric, is known to reduce inflammation.
 Inflammation is perhaps the major cause of clogged arteries.
 Comsuming curcumin supplements or adding turmutic to your cooking (think Indian food), can reduce fatty deposits in the arteries and protect your heart.